I Remember a Childhood Friend

 Shame on Us All

-As this Old World crumbles and Falls
+As this Old World

-Many Souls have come to See
+Many Souls

-This is not how it needs to Be
+This is not how It needs

-And in that Knowing We Are Free
+We Are Free

 A Human Being

-And what Really matters in This Life
+And What Really matters in This Life

 The Truth